idanwekhai/Product-Development-Hiring-Project/README.md

 ### Data

-The database was made using MySQL to create a dynamic data model
+The database was made using MySQL to create a dynamic data model, the data base has five tables field_types, risk_types, fields, risks and fields_by_risk.
+So users can define both the risks types for their risks and also the field types for the corresponding fields in the database.

 - https://github.com/idanwekhai/Product-Development-Hiring-Project/blob/master/docs/Model%20Diagram.JPG
 - https://github.com/idanwekhai/Product-Development-Hiring-Project/blob/master/docs/my_project_subsystem.png

 ### API

-- The API was built using the community best practices and TDD oriented, with that, the API was fully tested (around 50 tests!).
+- The API was built using the community best practices and TDD oriented, with that, the API was fully tested.
 The API was created using the framework Django 2.1.2 and python 3.6.

 ### Frontend